-AMES M. IRWIN, Attorney at Law, Greencastle, Pa Collections promptly attended to.
+Greencastle, Pa Collections promptly attended to.
 Office on East Baltimore street, one door East of A. L. Irwin & Son's Hardware Store.
 April 21, 1863-tf.

-S NIVELY STRICKLER, Att'y at Law, Chambersburg, Pa., will attend promptly to all professional business entrusted to his care.
-Office at his residence, on arket street, one door East of the Diamond.
+SNIVELY STRICKLER, Att'y at Law, Chambersburg.
+Pa., will attend promptly to all at his residence, on arket street, one door East of the Diamond.
 He will attend to legal business in adjoining counties. may 14, '61

-DR. E. B. HAMILL-Resident Dentist -would respectfully announce to the citizens of Greencastle and vicinity, that he has located permanently, in their mulst, for the practice of his profession.
-Having been very extensively and successfully engaged in the practice for the last eight years, in Morcersburg, he flatters himself, from his long experience in the profession, that he or Single Gum Teeth, either on the atmospheric principle or otherwise.
-Desayed Teeth permanentto the correcting of irregularity of children's teeth; teeth and roots extracted with all the ease and dis- serves to make these Bonds the patch that modern science can afford.
-All operations was ranted to please or no charge.
+R. E. B. HAMILL-Resident Dentist -would respectfully announce to the citizens of Greencastle and vicinity, that he has located permanently, in their midst, for the practice of his profession.
+Having been very extensively and successfully engaged in the practice for the last eight years, in M recersburg, he flatters himself, from his long experience in the profession, that he will be able to please all that wil favor him with their patronage.
+Whole or parts of sets of Teeth, mounted on Gold, Silver or Platina plate, with Blocks or Single Gum Teeth, either on the atmospheric principle or otherwise.
+Desayed Teeth permanently saved by filling with pure Gold.
+Strict attention paid to all diseases of the Teeth and Gums, also to the correcting of irregularity of children's teeth; teeth and roots extracted with all the ease and dispatch that modern science can afford.
+All operations warranted to please or no charge.
 Charges moderate and to suit the times; advice gratis .-Call and have your Teeth examined.
 Persons will be waited on at their residences, either in the town or country, when desired.
 Persons will also be waited on in Chambersburg as formerly, by addressing a note to the subscriber, in Greencastle.

-Office and residence on East Baltimore st. in the house formerly occupied by Mr. Henry Gardner, dec'd.
+Office and residence on East Baltimore st. in the house formerly occupied by Mr. Hency Gardner, dec'd.

-REFERENCES: -- Rev. Thos.
-Creigh, D. D., Drs.
-E. Negly, W. R. Smith, R. S. Brownson, J. L. King, Mercersburg, and Dr. Joseph Heister, Mill-
+REFERENCES :- Rev. Thos.
+Creigh, D D., Drs E. Negly, W. R. Smith, R. S. Brownson, J. L. King Mercersburg, and Dr. Joseph Heister, Mill-

-Persons will please notice that I will be ab sent one week in each month, commencing with the 1st Monday of the month. apr24, '60-1y.
+Persons will please notice that I will be ab sent one week in each month, commencing with the 1st M anday of the month apr24, 60-1y.

 DENTISTRY.-Dr. H. R. FETTER-HOFF, Surgeon Dentist.
-EF Office, in his Picture Gallery. on West Baltimore street, and nearly opposite Hollar's Hotel, (up stairs), Greencastle, Pa.
-Greencastle, Jan.
-28, '63.-1y.
+AND Uffice, in his Picture Gallery, on West Baltimore street, and nearly epposite Hollar's Hotel, (up stairs),

-CLARK'S SCHOOL VISITOR,
+CLARK'S SCHOOL VISITOR.